Haribalajiravi/creamie-documentation/website/docs/installation.md

 ## Install Creamie's Command Line Interface (CLI)

-> Install the CLI globally to use it through the terminal.
+Run the following command to install the CLI globally.
+If it isn't installed globally, you might not be able to use it through the terminal.

 If you're on Windows: